vanessacleary/vanessacleary-Ms1-2021/README.md

   * The icons in the heading are also visual aids for visitors who may need them.
 The icons were made responsive using hover.css to add some movement to the site.
   * The copy was written by me.

+    * The follwoing user stories addresses this section
+      * *As a First Time Visitor, I want easily know find out about the organisation, how it works and how to sign up.*

 ![How it works section](/docs/features/how-it-works-section.JPG)

 **Section 4: Meet the Team:**